0-hack/DefenderMind/readme.md

 ## Overview

 This application provides a visually engaging way to display, manage, and respond to security incidents through an interactive neural network visualization.
-Security incidents are represented as special nodes within a 3D brain-like network, with complete response playbooks that can be displayed when incidents are selected.
+Security incidents are represented as special nodes within a 3D brain-like network, with complete response playbooks that can be displayed when selected.

 ## Quick Start with Docker